 As with the implementation of any new software, some small issues surfaced in the first couple of months.
 “Rydoo would sometimes determine the wrong per diem region and approvers would have trouble with reviewing the expenses per line item,” Blanca says.
 “Also, it was difficult for everyone to be on the same page and understand the benefits of being able to submit their reimbursement claims electronically.”
 Fortunately, our support team is always ready to help with any problems, so we helped out with making the problems and doubts disappear.
 Today, the team is happy with how Rydoo works for them: “We’ve done some testing and it seems like there are no more issues,” Blanca confirms.

 Now that Rydoo has been in use for a while, there are a lot of things that the company couldn’t live without anymore.
 For example, a much-appreciated feature is the ability to enter monthly per diems in both US and Canadian dollars.
-Also, the flexibility of the product was something that went down well: “It’s great that we can change things when needed,” Blanca says, “including editing the mileage rates on a yearly basis and setting the new in-house exchange rate at the beginning of every month.”
+Also, the flexibility of the product was something that went down well: “It’s great that we can change things when needed,” Blanca says, “including editing the mileage rates on a yearly basis.”

 One of Rydoo’s key features is line-by-line expensing, which creates a simplified workflow when submitting and approving expenses.
 Most importantly, this avoids having to reject an entire report if only a single submission turns out to be incorrect, saving the airline’s financial department precious time.